 In property management, specifically, I have seen many times where the broker has a property management company and brings somebody on board to focus on managing that part of their business.
 Over the years, the person who is handling the day-to-day affairs, develops relationships with the property owners, that in some cases, are more robust than that landlord has with the broker of the firm.
 That doesn’t mean that the property management relationships belong to the licensee.
 The statutory requirement is that any property management must be done in the name of the brokerage; that is typically how the management contract is structured with the consumer and landlord.

 I have seen the situation occur with both salaried property managers and property managers on commission.
-Both feel that somehow they are now entitled to take that part of the broker’s business with them.
-Mistakes can occur when the licensee decides to start calling the various property owners on landlords in an attempt to encourage them to move the property management contract over to a new brokerage.
+Both feel that somehow, they are now entitled to take that part of the broker’s business with them.
+Mistakes can occur when the licensee decides to start calling the various property owners on landlords to encourage them to move the property management contract over to a new brokerage.

 The legal issue and exposure here is torturous interference with the contract which can lead to significant legal penalties.
 Additionally removing proprietary contact information from the brokerage or property management files can also violate Alaska’s Fair Trade Practices Act, which can lead to triple damages and significant penalties.